OOC9490/pokemon-tictactoe/README.md

 # To do

-- Implementing an AI that can challenge the player (doesn't have to be unbeatable, just has to utilise some logic)
+- Implementing an AI that can challenge the player (Minimax algorithm - I will have to refactor how the game board/ win state is determine so I can more easily account for the columns and rows for making the AI move.)
 - Make the sliding UI more mobile friendly
 - Network Multiplayer?
 (I'm not sure this is worth it for this kind of game, but the learning experience would be pretty valuable!)